 On behalf of The Law Office of Gustavo E. Frances, P.A.

 If you are going through a divorce and there are younger children involved, the process can become complicated.
 If you have a child that was adopted by one or both parents, you may wonder what will happen during the custody process.
 At The Law Office Of Gustavo E. Frances, P.A., we are here to help during this difficult time.
-Our Fort Lauderdale child custody lawyers are ready to talk to you about your next steps.
+Our Fort Lauderdale child custody lawyer is ready to talk to you about your next steps.
 Today, we will briefly review the implications of adopted children and divorce.

 When parents make a decision to adopt a child, they are going so to bring stability to that child’s life.
 There are generally two common ways parents adopt children: